wpilibsuite/frc-docs/source/docs/software/vscode-overview/importing-gradle-project.rst

 5. **Team Number**: The team number for the project, which will be used for package names within the project and to locate the robot when deploying code.
 6. **Enable Desktop Support**: If this is checked, simulation and unit test support is enabled.
 However, there are some cases where this will do some unexpected things.
 In addition, all vendor libraries need desktop support which not all libraries do.

-Click "Upgrade Project" to begin the upgrade.
+Click :guilabel:`Import Project` to begin the upgrade.

 The gradle project will be upgraded and copied into the new project directory.
 You can then either open the new project immediately (the pop-up shown below should appear in the bottom right) or open it later using the Ctrl-O (or Command-O for macOS) shortcut.